-In this article, we want to discuss an overview of SSH and Telnet.
+In this article, we want to discuss a quick overview of SSH and Telnet and the Difference Between SSH and Telnet.

 Overview of SSH and Telnet

 SSH is known as a secure shell and Telnet is known as a tele-network.
 Both of these protocols are used to manage servers and network components routers, switches, etc. remotely.

 The main difference between SSH and Telnet is in the security that is on SSH by default and not on Telnet.

 The most important difference between Telnet and SSH

 Telnet, first introduced in 1969, is more commonly used on private networks, which may not require much encryption of sent commands.

 However, SSH will be used in public networks, where there is an urgent need to protect information and data.